 This lecture provides guidance on the ethical considerations the clinical neuroimaging community faces when applying the FAIR principles to their research.
-This lecture was part of the FAIR approaches for neuroimaging research session at the 2020 INCF Assembly.

 This lecture covers the ethical implications of the use of functional neuroimaging to assess covert awareness in unconscious patients and was part of the Neuro Day Workshop held by the NeuroSchool of Aix Marseille University.

-This module covers many of the types of non-invasive neurotech and neuroimaging devices including Electroencephalography (EEG), Electromyography (EMG), Electroneurography (ENG), Magnetoencephalography (MEG), functional Near-Infrared Spectroscopy (fNRIs), Magnetic Resonance Imaging (MRI), Positron Emission Tomography (PET), and Computed Tomography
+This module covers many of the types of non-invasive neurotech and neuroimaging devices including electroencephalography (EEG), electromyography (EMG), electroneurography (ENG), magnetoencephalography (MEG), and more.

 This lesson will go through the theory and practical techniques for implanting a GRIN lens for imaging in mice.

-Learn how to build a Miniscope and stream data, including an overview of the software involved.
+This lesson provides instruction on how to build a Miniscope and stream data, including an overview of the software involved.